-Standard on all Mitsubishi Raider models is a 3.7-liter V6, which produces 210 hp and 235 pound-feet of torque.
-A four-speed automatic transmission is mandatory on Double Cabs, while extended cab models come standard with a smooth-shifting Getrag six-speed manual.
-(The automatic is an option.)
+Every 2009 Raider is powered by a 3.7-liter V6, which produces 210 horsepower and 235 pound-feet of torque.
+A four-speed automatic transmission is mandatory on Double Cabs, while extended-cab models come standard with a six-speed manual (the automatic is optional).

 Performance is unimpressive, to put it mildly.
 An automatic-equipped Raider requires a glacial 11.5 seconds to complete the 0-60-mph sprint, lagging more than 3 seconds behind segment leaders.
 Towing capacity, ranging from 2,950 pounds for manual-shift Raiders to 4,150 pounds with the automatic, is similarly uncompetitive.

 Rear antilock brakes are standard, but four-wheel ABS is not available.
-Side curtain airbags are likewise unavailable.
-In government frontal-impact crash tests, the extended-cab version of the Raider's twin, the Dakota, achieved a perfect five-star rating for driver protection and four stars for front passenger protection.
+Side curtain airbags aren't offered, either.
+In government frontal impact crash tests, the extended-cab version of the Raider's twin, the Dakota, achieved a perfect five-star rating for driver protection and four stars for front passenger protection.
 The Dodge also garnered an "Acceptable" rating in Insurance Institute for Highway Safety frontal-offset crash testing.
 Without side curtain airbags, the Raider's side-impact crashworthiness is unknown.